Skip to main content

 How to Make Pancakes From Scratch

-In this chapter, we have a simple and quick basic recipe for you, with which you will succeed in making delicious pancakes.
+In this section, we have a simple and quick basic recipe for you, with which you will succeed in making delicious pancakes.

 The classic batter consists of eggs, flour, butter and milk.
 You can create your own variations with this recipe – whether sweet with applesauce or even savory with vegetables.